technofriends/hugginface-langchain-langsmith/README.md

 This project demonstrates how to use the Falcon-7B language model from the Hugging Face Hub to generate text based on a given prompt.
 The code is written in Python and utilizes the Langchain and Langchain Community libraries.

+Accompanying tutorial video for this is available at https://youtu.be/FfZGvYmsyJM

 ## Prerequisites

 Before running the code, make sure you have the following: